 Today I would be spending the day babysitting my grandchildren; well half a day really, as the other grandmother and I share the time.
 She takes the early shift, and I the afternoon.
 Maybe there will be no sign today, as I won't be home.

 Feeling a little low, I issued Spirit a challenge.
 Ha - I dare you to send me a sign, one that you haven't sent before.

 Was I actually teasing and taunting Spirit?
 Oh the bad karma!
 Never mind, after the agony of losing David, nothing could hurt me any more.
 The worst had already happened.

-I walked in to Daughter's house to find Irish Grandmother sitting in the rocking chair, by the window, little Alex cradled in her arms.
+I walked into my daughter's house to find Irish Grandmother sitting in the rocking chair, by the window, little Nathan cradled in her arms.
 He must have already finished his bottle and now it was nap time.
 Was I late?
 I looked at my watch (or David's rather).
 No, I was on time.

-Older sister, Leeah, was putting together a puzzle on the living room floor.
+Older sister Jasmine, was putting together a puzzle on the living room floor.
 I plopped down next to her.
 She was doing well on her own and evidently didn't need any help.
 I sat for a bit watching her.
-I could hear Irish Grandmother singing little Alex to sleep.
+I could hear Irish Grandmother singing little Nathan to sleep.
 It was rather early for his afternoon nap, but maybe he was tired today.
 I’m usually the one who gives him his bottle and puts him to sleep after Irish Grandmother has gone home.